Use this fun and helpful guide on how to make fabric bookmarks

 What You Need To Make Fabric Bookmarks

 You won’t need much if you only make one or two bookmarks.
-I use this leftover quilt cotton from the self-binding napkins.
+So, I use this leftover quilt cotton from the self-binding napkins.

 - Fabric scraps (cotton quilt, handkerchief, or used shirt)